 InstitutionName value and if yes - it captures only the first word.
 Think about all the educational institution names with

-School of... - by taking only the first part, we can create new simplified data point categorizing records by type.
+School of... - by taking only the first part, we can create a new simplified data point categorising records by type.

 CONCAT function allows you to join two or more strings together.

 You can use it on both existing values pulled from source data extension, as well as on custom strings and digits added directly in the query.
 In most cases, you will mix both.

 , CONCAT(FirstName, ' ', LastName) AS FullName

 You can concatenate any number of strings by just adding them comma-separated.

 In many cases, you might see concatenation done with the plus sign notation.

 , FirstName + ' ' + LastName AS FullName

 It might seem cleaner, but there are two downsides to this method: